docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 the original message.
 Message-handling examples
 This example shows the default mechanism for handling unsolicited messages received from other applications.
-This simple handler executes the message’s data as a script and returns the results of that execution.
+This simple handler executes the message's data as a script and returns the results of that execution.
 BridgeTalk.onReceive = function (message) {
 return eval( message.body );